Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 $ checker/bin/alluxio-checker.sh spark <spark master uri> <spark partition number(optional)>
 ```

-You can use `-h` to display the helpful information of this command.
+You can use `-h` to display helpful information about the command.
 This command will report potential problems that might prevent you from running Spark on Alluxio.

 ## Use Alluxio as Input and Output